dipratnasakhare/Best-Buy-Clone/README.md

+### `project details`
-project details :- Home page with json mock server data navbar footer with page is responsive
+Home page with json mock server data navbar footer with page is responsive